Jasmine-Breeze27/1701QCA-Assessment2/index.md

 ![Image](solarpoweredLEDparkingsensor.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it uses LED's to reflect something; in this case, the proximity of a car.
+The mood cube uses LED's to reflect mood and an emotional state.

 ### Related project 3 ###
 Stereo NeoPixel Ring VU Meter